jahinzee/jahinzee.github.io/photos.md

 ### Attribution
 Attribution can be as simple as linking my website or any of my social medias.
 If you would like to link my social media, I recommend linking my [Twitter](https://www.twitter.com/jahinzee) or my [Instagram](https://www.instagram.com/jahinzee).
+Attribution of the specific photo(s) used is not required.

 ### Photos
 <img src="https://raw.githubusercontent.com/jahinzee/jahinzee.github.io/master/photos/afternoon@stanwell-pk.jpg"><br>